 - Other potential legal issues could be present in one’s passing: Legal action tied to medical malpractice is not the only claim that could be made after the unexpected passing of a loved one.
 There are times when a product or an actual company could potentially be the cause of a person’s death, and in this instance, a product liability lawsuit would be filed.
 Therefore, performing a private autopsy to ascertain what information is key to a solid legal case in relation to the loved one’s death is incredibly important.

 - A second opinion is desired: A private autopsy can also be requested even after a medical examiner/coroner performs their own autopsy.
-Know that multiple autopsies can be performed on a deceased person and if you do not feel satisfied with the medical examiner’s/coroner’s findings or you want the data interpreted by another professional, you can have a private autopsy performed.
+Know that multiple autopsies can be performed on a deceased person.
+If you do not feel satisfied with the medical examiner’s/coroner’s findings or you want the data interpreted by another professional, you can have a private autopsy performed.

 - Insurance provisions could hang in the balance: A private autopsy presents the opportunity to potentially expedite or enable the process by which insurance monies are disbursed to beneficiaries.
 Additionally, if an individual carries certain types of policies, for instance, accidental death or dismemberment, then the insurance company may require the results from an autopsy if financial compensation is dependent on proof.